vtphan/ezplot/README.md

 MANUAL INSTALLATION
 -------------------

-- Download ezplot, edit the first line to reflect the correct location of R
+- Download ezplot, edit the first line to reflect the correct location of Rscript.
 - chmod u+x ezplot
-- Move ezplot.R into a directory in your executable PATH.
+- Move ezplot into a directory in your executable PATH.
 Alternately, you can use Rscript to run ezplot.

 USAGE
 -----